 OccMedCIC is prepared to handle a variety of work-related eye injuries.
 Our providers are adept at caring for abrasions to the eye and cornea caused by debris and other foreign bodies.
 When clinically indicated, we readily triage or refer to Mass Eye and Ear Infirmary as that facility is near our office.

-OccMedCIC utilizes high quality radiology at Massachusetts General Hospital.
-Workers who are triaged for an x-ray will walk, drive or be assisted with a wheel chair to the outpatient imaging department at Massachusetts General Hospital.
+OccMedCIC utilizes high quality radiology at Massachusetts General Hospital which includes real-time input/discussion with radiologists when necessary.
+Workers who are triaged for an x-ray who cannot walk the short distance to outpatient imaging are assisted via wheelchair.
 Radiology reports can be available within a half hour of the x-ray.

 OccMedCIC obtains MRI images with a variety of image providers at the discretion of the patient and insurance carrier.
 Shields MRI has many location in the greater Boston area.